 We say denim shirt and you say what?
 Blue jeans workwear?
 Spaghetti westerns?
 Texan tuxedos?
-Whatever blue-hued vision springs to mind, we’d wager that you don’t normally associate these pearl-poppered, shoulder-panelled stalwarts of the western wardrobe with formalwear.
+Whatever springs to mind, we’d wager that you don’t associate these pearl-poppered, shoulder-panelled pieces of western workwear with smart, sharp dressing.
 But we’re here to tell you that you rootin’ tootin’ should do.

-Denim gets a bad rap in the evening wear stakes.
-Seen as rough, ready and rugged, no-one tends to think to even pair denim or chambray shirts with a simple suit let alone black tie.
-But brands have been working to overhaul the reputation of this blue cotton twill of late — and rebrand it for smarter sartorial situations.
+Denim gets a bad rap in the eveningwear game.
+Seen as rough, ready and rugged, no-one thinks to pair denim or chambray shirts with even simple suiting — let alone black tie.
+But, in a world where dress codes are increasingly blurred, brands have been working hard to bring denim into the formal mainstream.
+And believe us, a denim shirt can be more refined than you think…

 With neat pleats, a denim dress shirt is your new black tie must-have

-From Turnbull & Asser, this dark blue denim-cashmere shirt is the perfect blend of innovation and luxury.
-Richard James have paired things back with their classic chambray — complete with the western pearl buttons.
-And Chester Barrie have a reliably chic take on the idea, with soft Japanese denim and a button-down collar.
+From Turnbull & Asser, this dark blue denim-cashmere shirt is the perfect blend of laid-back and luxury.
+Richard James has paired things back with its classic chambray — complete with the western pearl buttons as a nice nod to denim’s utilitarian beginnings.
+And Eton has a reliably chic take on the idea, with soft lightweight denim available in two fits.